Guidance note for hearings

 Unfortunately, it is very common to find that once a dispute has started, parties can no longer have sensible discussions.
 Paradoxically this can be a particular difficulty with people who started as friends and then find themselves faced for the first time with a dispute over something important to them both.
 But in any context, if you are having difficulty in discussing matters, consideration should be given to using mediation or some other form of alternative dispute resolution (ADR).
 The value of mediation is that provides a way for sensible discussion of issues at a time when the parties themselves might have real difficulty in broaching the subject.

 The Tribunal cannot recommend any particular mediation provider.
 Various bodies offer this service.
-Some can be found in the Yellow Pages.
-You may wish to consult the following websites.
-However, the inclusion of these sites does not mean that we have any view as to either the suitability or reliability of particular services offered.
+They can be found online.
+You may wish to consult the following web sites, however the inclusion of these sites does not mean that we have any view as to either the suitability or reliability of particular services offered: